 Login to the AiMH UK CPD Portal and work through each Domain at your own pace.
 Click on the Practice Theme to find the competencies to complete.
-You can input text or add files, videos or pictures to provide evidence in support of your working practice in and around infant mental health.
-Once you have completed all the Domains, you can choose to submit your IMH Portfolio for peer review st Fee may apply
+You can input text or add files, videos or pictures to provide evidence in support of your working practice in and around infant mental and professional frameworks Working with relevant legal to work with infants Legislation relevant 1 Practice Theme and parents 1 Competency Safeguarding, supervision responding to child 2 Practice Themes and actual harm and supervision protection risk 2 Competencies Seeking advice health.
+Once you have completed all the Domains, you can choose to submit your IMH Portfolio for peer review.
+Assessing and 2 Competencies and support 2 Competencies Transition to parenthood 1 Competency Supporting caregiving sensative Relationship-based 4 Practice Themes of collaborative The importance 1 Competency engagement 1 Competency Threats to working attachment and resilience Infant neurodevelopment attachment relationship neuro-develpment, and the primary 1 Practice Theme 2 Competencies Early